Judge reverses course and allows press and family member in courtroom for first January 6 trial - KESQ

 The decision gives the public, ultimately, more access to the atmospherics of the trial, and will insure everything that is said and done in the courtroom is witnessed by people who are not part of the trial itself.

-“The journalists we represent appreciate the court making sure that the public receives in-person accounts of this historic trial, as the First Amendment requires,” attorney Charles Tobin, who represented a coalition of media groups including CNN, said Tuesday.
+“The journalists we represent appreciate the court making sure that the public receives in-person accounts of this historic trial, as the First Amendment requires,” attorney Charles Tobin, whose law firm Ballard Spahr who represented a coalition of media groups including CNN, said Tuesday.

 RELATED: Jury pool for first Capitol riot trial still stung by attack